simpledataops/cesium-scheduler/docs/index.md

 This repository provides code examples and documentation for Cesium Scheduler, a new age recurring tasks scheduler architected for the cloud.

 # What use cases does Cesium Scheduler solve?
-Cesium scheduler is a tool that helps you run recurring workflows which are supposed to run at specific time intervals.
+Cesium Scheduler is a tool that helps you run recurring workflows which are supposed to run at specific time intervals.
-Examples include
+Examples include running workflows for data extraction, data movement (using FTP or S3 etc), data processing, periodic restacking, security scans etc.

 # Core Concepts